BeaconBrigade/lcp-sim/crates/chem-eq/README.md

 direction of reaction and more.
 Chemical equations can be balanced with the crate feature `balance`.

 Get started by looking at the docs or examples.
+An example application can be found [here](https://github.com/BeaconBrigade/balance-tui.git)